bechtleav360/Maverick.UserProfileService/docs/Installation/Configuration/SagaWorker.md

     "ServiceName": "userprofile-saga-worker"
   },

- # Validation Rules for the worker
   "Validation": {
     "Commands": {
       "External": {
         "profile-deleted": false
       }
     },
-    # Functions with the same name are not allowed

     "Internal": {
       "Function": {
         "DuplicateAllowed": false
       },
-      # Groups with the same name are not allowed (case insensitive)

       "Group": {
         "Name": {
           "Duplicate": false,